apoz/flash-cards/Terraform.md

 ##### Providers

-Each resource type is implemented by a **provider**, which is a plugin for Terraform that offers a collection of resource types.A provider usually provides resources to manage a single cloud or on-premises infrastructure platform.
+Each resource type is implemented by a **provider**, which is a plugin for Terraform that offers a collection of resource types.
+A provider usually provides resources to manage a single cloud or on-premises infrastructure platform.
 Providers are distributed separately from Terraform itself, but Terraform can automatically install most providers when initializing a working directory.

 ###### Requiring providers